loitd/loitd.github.io/_posts/2020-12-03-jekyll-how-to-add-new-post-types.md

 layout: post
 category: jekyll
 tags: programming
-title: How to add new post types in Jekyll
+title: How to add new post types in Jekyll (using collection)
 ---

 In Jekyll, `posts` inside `_posts` folder belong to a special *post* type and being handled automatically by Jekyll, therefore you have to do some extra configuration steps if you want to create a new post type yourself.